lizmat/App-Rak/README.md

 --unique
 --------

 Flag.
 If specified with a true value, will only produce unique lines of output.
 Default is `False`.
+See also `--frequencies`.

 --version
 ---------